hxpro/ansible-role-letsencrypt/README.md

 Manage LetsEncrypt challenges on a single or multi node infrastructure.
 (this role is under development, do not use it at production environment)

+Let's Encrypt submit all certificates to Certificate Transparency logs.
+You can check your domain by: https://crt.sh/?CN=hxpro.cz

 Requirements
 ------------